vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Raycasting/Incorrect Parameters.md

 As `LayerMask` is implicitly convertable to `int`, and `int` is to `float`, this mistake will not create a compiler error.

 ### Resolution
-Check the parameters used in overloads of Raycast using [the documentation](https://docs.unity3d.com/ScriptReference/Physics.Raycast.html), making sure your usage matches the method signature.
+Check the parameters used in overloads of `Raycast` using [the documentation](https://docs.unity3d.com/ScriptReference/Physics.Raycast.html), your usage must match the method signature.
 #### Example signature
 ```csharp
 public static bool Raycast(Vector3 origin, Vector3 direction, out RaycastHit hitInfo, float maxDistance, int layerMask, QueryTriggerInteraction queryTriggerInteraction);